sheerazanwar/openDental-NestJs/backend/README.md

 | `TEMPORAL_BASE_URL` | Temporal server base URL (optional) |
 | `TEMPORAL_NAMESPACE` | Temporal namespace (optional) |

-> **PostgreSQL usage:** The application always boots with a PostgreSQL `DATABASE_URL` and never falls back to SQLite outside of automated tests.
+> **PostgreSQL usage:** The application always boots with a PostgreSQL `DATABASE_URL` and never falls back to any other driver.
 Ensure the specified database exists and the user has privileges to create/update tables.
 Development defaults to `TYPEORM_SYNCHRONIZE=true`, while production relies on migrations and automatically runs them if `TYPEORM_RUN_MIGRATIONS_ON_START=true`.
+Tests expect a PostgreSQL database (default `opendental_test`) and drop the schema between runs.

 ## Local Development
 ```bash